 Prague is on the same latitude line as Frankfurt, Germany, Paris, France, and Vancouver, Canada, and is pretty temperate in terms of year-round climate with an amazing four seasons.

-Do you have any interesting or fun facts about Prague that we’ve missed?
-Share them here in the comments section below!
+Do you have any fun facts about Prague?
+Share them in the comments below!